tdda/tdda/doc/source/tdda.serial.md

-Things are slightly more complicated when the parameters are not naturally espressible in JSON, as is the case with Polars types, which are passed as `type` objects.
+Things are slightly more complicated when the parameters are not naturally expressible in JSON, as is the case with Polars types, which are passed as `type` objects.
 In this case, `tdda.serial` converts such objects to strings and the `csv_to_polars` method handles this when it uses them.